Self-care tips for Endometriosis

 Note: When excluding foods from your diet, make sure to eat alternatives so you avoid any nutrient deficiencies.

-Getting a good night's sleep is an essential part of managing stress levels.
+Getting a good night's sleep is an essential part of managing stress levels and fighting inflammation.

 If sleep is something that eludes you, then you could try to:

-Living with pain can make you stress out, which can worsen your Endometriosis symptoms and make you more sensitive to pain.
-So, relax.
-Try deep breathing by inhaling through your nose to fill your lungs with air.
-Try meditation to calm your mind and body.
+Living with pain can be stressful, and stress can make your symptoms worse while contributing to your pain sensitivity.
+Try deep breathing by inhaling through your nose to fill your lungs with air, hold for 10 seconds, then slowly exhale.
+Try meditation to calm your mind and body during tough episodes, and please always remember to be kind to yourself.

 Acupuncture is a traditional Asian therapy that use fine needles to stimulate pressure points around the body.
-It raises your blood flow and releases natural painkilling chemicals in your body.
-Note - please consult with a medial professional before embarking on any self-help practices.
+It improves your blood flow and releases natural painkilling chemicals within the body.

 Nutrient Rescue whole food powder